desik1998/MathWithLLMs/README.md

 # MathWithLLMs

+## Motivation
+The current data on the internet for multiplication is like ```a * b = c```.
+For example if a software engineer wants to mention the number of hours spent coding during their work time, they would do it like ```TotalNumberofWorkDays * Avg Time Spent Each Day Coding``` = ```227 * 4 = 908```.
+But when humans are asked to calculate ```227 * 4```, we would either use a calculator or we would use the digit wise multiplication using carry method.
+But when writing this number on the internet, we don't write down the whole carry based process to multiply the 2 numbers and instead just write down the correct value.
+The rationale why we do this is because the reader is simply not interested in the whole process and is interested in the final value itself.
+So now given the Data on the internet for math is not procedural or step by step based, LLMs have to reverse engineer the algorithm for math based operators.
+And due to this reason, LLMs in general (including the state of the art are not good at Math).
+Now given we humans ourselves are doing math using procedural way, not reverse engineer it, why should we except LLMs to reverse engineer the algo for math based operators.

+## Related work
+* [GPT can do Math without calculators](https://arxiv.org/pdf/2309.03241v2.pdf): This paper is from Tsinghua University.
+The researchers have trained an LLM from scratch to do only Math.
+They've given 50M instructions to do Math.
+  * Flaws with this paper:
+    * Humans don't require 50M instructions to do Math
+    * Training an LLM just to do math is incorrect because the concept of LLMs is to create a system which can excel in multiple tasks
+* [WizardLM](https://arxiv.org/pdf/2308.09583.pdf): Applied Reinforcement Learning based techniques to do math
+* [Goat: Fine-tuned LLaMA Outperforms GPT-4 on Arithmetic Tasks](https://arxiv.org/pdf/2305.14201.pdf): Follows similar approach to the below project but still doesn't do a complete step by step procedure to perform Math

+## What this project does?
 This project aims to prove that LLMs can learn math when trained on a step by step procedural way similar to how humans do it.
-For now, I've done multiplication operation to illustrate how LLMs can learn multiplication when done in a step by step procedure.
-For example, instead of teaching LLMs multiplication like ```23 * 34 = 782```, we teach it mutliplication similar to how human does using a digit wise multiplication, get values for each digit multiplication and further add the resulting numbers to get the final result.
+And it also breaks the notion that LLMs cannot do Math without using Calculators.
+For now to illustrate this, this project is restricted itself to only multiplication operation proving how LLMs can learn multiplication when done in a step by step procedure.
+For example, instead of teaching LLMs multiplication like ```23 * 34 = 782```, we teach it mutliplication similar to how humans' does using a digit wise multiplication, get values for each digit multiplication and further add the resulting numbers to get the final result.

 **1. Illustration:**

-**1.1 Human multiplication:**
+**1.1 How Humans do multiplication:**
 <pre>
   23
 x 34